 I had to learn how to restore a non stick pan before I went out and bought another pan just out of frustration.
 I tried these steps and it really worked!
 My eggs stopped sticking in the morning.
 I regained my sanity after not having to scrub the baked on eggs every day either.

 I did this about 6 months ago… Adam and I noticed that our eggs were starting to stick again, so it was time to restore our non-stick pan again.
-I didn’t know if you knew how to reseason a non-stick pan, so I wanted to show you what we do.
+I would restore your pan as often as you need!

 Here is the pan we have: